 6. High Spirits

 As my favorite modern bands continue releasing albums, they will usually slowly fall out of favor as the material becomes less and less groundbreaking with each release.
-Also, let’s be honest, I appreciate what High Spirits are trying to do with their whole band concept, but those lyrics are getting kind of lame.
+Also, let’s be honest, I appreciate what High Spirits are trying to do with their whole band concept, but those lyrics are starting to push it.
 There is a point at which stuff like “Reach for the glory, reach for the stars!” crosses over from feel-good to just kind of lame.

 That said, High Spirits still does this kind of thing better than about anyone else, and songs like “Thank You” legitimately capture a certain old sound that probably never existed but feels like it always has: